ZapFile.ai

 Switching between Android and iPhone — or just sending files between someone who uses one and someone who uses the other — is a problem that shouldn't be as complicated as it is.
 Apple and Google don't exactly make it easy to share across their ecosystems.
 AirDrop doesn't work with Android.
 Android's Nearby Share doesn't work with iPhone.
 Bluetooth file transfer between the two platforms is effectively dead (Apple removed OBEX support years ago).

 The default workarounds all involve a cloud middleman: upload to Google Drive, download on the iPhone.
 Upload to iCloud — but you'd need an Apple account.
-Email it — but there's a 25MB limit and everything sits on a mail server.
+Email it — but there's a 25MB limit in Gmail and everything sits on a mail server.
 If privacy matters to you, every one of these options means your files pass through corporate infrastructure you don't control.

 This guide is specifically about doing the transfer privately — file goes from your Android directly to the iPhone without Google, Apple, or anyone else holding a copy.